LeonardoGentile/modular-notebooks-starter/README.md

 ## Create a virtualenv

 It's not wise to install all your packages into the `base` environment.
-Also as a general rule, any new project should have its own virtualenv or at least reuse one for general purpose.
+Also, as a general rule, any new project should have its own virtualenv or at least, reuse one for general purpose.
 So let's create a new one by cloning from the base env (usually the best solution):

 ```bash